-The Government is setting up Workforce Development Councils (WDCs) to set standards and create qualifications for industry training.
-There will be a new food and fibre WDC to take over these functions from Primary ITO, which will be operational by October 2021.
-This is a relatively small part of Primary ITO’s current work.
+The Government has set up Workforce Development Councils (WDCs) to set standards and create qualifications for industry training.
+In the primary industries, new WDCs took over these functions from Primary ITO on 4 October 2021.
+This was a relatively small part of Primary ITO’s current work.

-If you want to stay up to date with all RoVE information, you can subscribe to the TEC newsletter on their website.
+If you want to stay up to date with all RoVE information, you can subscribe to the TEC newsletter on its website.

 What are the timeframes for RoVE?